Bunia Airport

 Bunia Airport (French: Aéroport de Bunia) is an airport serving Bunia the capital of Ituri province, Democratic Republic of the Congo.

 The Bunia VOR/DME (Ident: BUN) and Bunia non-directional beacon (Ident: BUN) are located on the field.

+The airport was temporarily shut down in May 2026 due to the 2026 Ebola epidemic.
+After re-opening, commercial flights were again suspended in June 2026.

 Airlines and destinations

 Aerial photograph of the airport, 2008.